Working Memory, Gender, and EFL Listening Comprehension: Metacognitive Intervention through L1

 چکیده

-The aim of the present study was to examine whether Metacognitive Intervention (MI) in their first language (L1) had any significant effect on English as a Foreign Language (EFL) learners’ Working Memory (WM) in listening comprehension when they received it.
-In addition, it measured whether gender had any effect on EFL learners’ listening comprehension when they receive MI through L1.
-To this end, 60 Iranian EFL learners were selected through a Quick Placement Test and were assigned into two male and female experimental groups.
-These experimental groups received an eight-week intervention program, designed by the pedagogical cycle proposed by Goh and Vandergrift (2022).
-After the metacognitive intervention in L1, two posttests including a working memory capacity test and a listening comprehension test were administered.
+The aim of the present study was to examine whether Metacognitive Intervention (MI) had any significant effect on English as a Foreign Language (EFL) learners’ Working Memory (WM) and if gender had any effect on it.
 The findings indicated that there was a significant effect on EFL learners’ working memory in listening comprehension after they received MI in L1.
 It was also found that gender had a significant effect on the EFL learners’ working memory and listening comprehension when they receive MI in L1.
-The findings might contribute to assisting language instructors to adopt strategy-based approaches to teaching listening.
+The findings might contribute to assist language instructors to adopt strategy-based approaches to teaching listening.
 Furthermore, curriculum designers and ELT policymakers might consider metacognitive intervention as an effective teaching approach and add it to EFL learners’ curriculum.

 کلیدواژهها